Explaining dementia to children and young people

 - Ask how the person's illness makes the child or young person feel.
 Listen carefully to what they have to say and try to imagine the situation from their point of view so that you can find out exactly what might be worrying them.

 - Give the child or young person plenty of reassurance and hugs, where appropriate.

 - Don’t be afraid to use humour, if it feels appropriate.
 It often helps if you can laugh about the situation together.

 Involve the child or young person

 Try to find ways to involve the child or young person in providing care and stimulation for the person with dementia, or just allow them to spend time with the person.
-This will help make the situation seem more normal for them, and will prevent them from feeling shut out.
+This will help make the situation seem more normal for them, and will prevent them from feeling left out.
 However, don't give them too much responsibility, or let these tasks take up too much of their time - it's important that they continue with their normal lives.

 - Emphasise that simply being with the person and showing them love and affection is the most important thing that the child or young person can do.

-- Try to make sure the time they spend with the person is pleasurable − going for a walk together, playing games, sorting objects or making a scrapbook of past events.
+- Try to make sure the time they spend with the person is pleasurable - activities could include going for a walk together, playing games, sorting objects, listening to music or making a scrapbook of past events.

 - Talk about the person as they were before and show the child or young person photographs and mementos.

 - Take photographs of the child or young person and the person together, to remind you all that there can be good times, even during the illness.

 - Don’t leave a child or young person alone in charge, even briefly, unless you are sure that they are happy about this and will be able to cope.

 - Make sure that the child or young person knows that you appreciate their efforts, and help them see how their involvement benefits the person with dementia.